“My goal is to create environments where everyone can flourish.”

 I had the pleasure of working at IDEAS Institute for many years and eventually served as Executive Director at this research and consulting organization.
 I co-authored the Environment and Communication Assessment Toolkit for Dementia Care and approximately 25 different peer-reviewed research articles, becoming known as an expert in environmental interventions to improve communication and eating/swallowing for people living with dementia.

 In my 25-year-long career redesigning dementia care, I have written 6 books, won awards, been invited to speak at national and international conferences, managed many research grants, and served as a co-chair on a national person-centered care task force.
 In 2014, I became an inaugural member of the Association Montessori International (AMI) Advisory Board for Montessori for Aging and Dementia, and I am the only AMI Certified Educator for Montessori for Aging and Dementia in the US.
-I have now partnered with Crossway Community, to establish the very first National Center for Montessori and Aging.
-You can find me there teaching workshops and creating intergenerational spaces designed to support elders while they volunteer with young children.

 Jennifer Brush’s Professional Biography